napari/napari/docs/developers/packaging.md

 In order to avoid security warnings on the target platform, we need to sign the generated installer.

 On macOS, once Apple's _Installer Certificate_ has been installed to a keychain and unlocked for its use, you can have `constructor` handle the signing via `productsign` automatically.
 However, this is not enough for a warning-free installation, since its contents need to be _notarized_ and _stapled_ too.

-> Note: PKG notarization is not yet implemented.
+For this reason, `constructor` has been modified to also `codesign` the bundled `_conda.exe` (the binary provided by conda-standalone, see below) with the _Application Certificate_.
+Otherwise, notarization fails.
+After that, two actions take care of notarizing and stapling the resulting PKG.

 On Windows, any Microsoft-blessed certificate will do.
 Our `constructor` fork allows us to specify a path to a PFX certificate and then have the Windows SDK `signtool` add the signature.
 Note that